 - 1 Cup Water Hot

-- Sift together dry ingredients: flour, sugar, cocoa, salt, baking powder, and baking soda.
+Sift together dry ingredients: flour, sugar, cocoa powder, salt, baking powder, and baking soda.

-- Bake at 350˚ Fahrenheit for 30 minutes or until a toothpick comes out clean.
+Bake at 350 ˚F for 30 minutes or until a toothpick comes out clean.

 The batter will be thin, but that is okay.
 That's what makes it moist.
 Don't overmix the batter because it may become too chewy.
 Add hot water at the very last.

 I’m nine and just started baking I made this recipe because it said it was quick now when ever I make chocolate cake I use this recipe.